brooklynrail/brooklynrail-platform/content/events/2021/11/noisy-autumn-christy-rupp.md

 ---
 title: "Noisy Autumn: Christy Rupp"
-deck: Featuring Rupp and Eleanor Hartney
+deck: Featuring Rupp and Eleanor Heartney
 summary: "Artist Christy Rupp joins Rail Editor-at-Large Eleanor Heartney for a conversation.
 We conclude with a poetry reading by Bob Holman. "
 people: